Prometheus-X-association/edge-computing/docs/design-document.md

 description for WP2_
 -->

-  - control the placement of data: keep within pre-defined privacy zones
+  - Control the placement of data: keep within pre-defined privacy zones
-  - only trustworthy infrastructure is used for data processing
+  - Only trustworthy infrastructure is used for data processing
     - trustworthy: contract needed between Data Provider and Cloud Provider
-  - efficient (green) operation: minimizing data transfers if near-data / on-site processing is available
+  - Efficient (green) operation: minimizing data transfers if near-data / on-site processing is available
-  - moving the processing functions / containers dynamically
+  - Moving the processing functions / containers dynamically

 ### Technical Usage Scenarios
 <!--